Tool System Overview

 Layer 1: Built-in Tools

 Basic capabilities built into DesireCore, ready to use out of the box without additional configuration.
-Includes core functions like file read/write, directory browsing, content search, command execution, and web fetching.
+They include file read/write, directory browsing, content search, command execution, web fetching, user questions, agent collaboration, workflows, and scheduling.

 Layer 2: MCP Tools